 - A forum for peer networking and shared learning

 - An introduction to water resource professionals, support, and services in the area

 Following the training sessions, groups host an inclusive community meeting to discuss local values, priorities, and skills available to lead projects that can result in tangible, measurable improvements to the lake or river for which they are a steward.
 These priority areas will be woven into the final lake or river management plan.
-Freshwater Society, who now facilitates the program in partnership with the West Central Initiative Foundation, will guide and support the groups throughout the process.
+Freshwater now facilitates the program in partnership with the West Central Initiative Foundation, and will guide and support the groups throughout the process.